The Sugarologie Pumpkin Pie

 **While homemade pumpkin puree may be tempting, using canned pumpkin ensures consistency in the recipe due to the uniformity of its components (water, starches, sugars, etc.).
 Many bakers prefer Libby’s brand, but I recommend Target’s Good & Gather for its brighter orange color if that matters to you.

-If you’d like to use condensed milk, use the same amount as the dulce de leche but also add ½ tablespoon of flour with the condensed milk when mixing it into the puree.
-This makes it an equal substitution for the dulce de leche, which is a bit thicker than condensed milk.
+If you’d like to use condensed milk, use the same amount as the dulce de leche, but also add ½ tablespoon of flour with the condensed milk when mixing it into the puree.
+This makes it an equal substitution for the canned dulce de leche, which is a bit thicker than condensed milk.

 The key differences between condensed milk and dulce de leche are flavor and color.
 Condensed milk yields a muted orange pie with a vibrant, clean pumpkin flavor, while dulce de leche creates a medium to deep orange-brown pie with a more complex roasted and caramel-like pumpkin flavor.
 Texturally, they will both result in a creamy-soft custard.